 Saki outside of mahjong games is a very different beast that I feel it would be a disservice to her character by just picking “threat” as her primary OST for this season.

 Thankfully, it is very easy to find it.
-Saki’s normal mode for Zenkoku-hen is without a doubt – 秘密 or Secret/Secrecy.
+Saki’s normal mode for Zenkoku-hen is without a doubt – 秘密 or Secret/Secrecy (link goes to the OST since I can’t get the embedded player to work).
 This OST played when Saki is dreaming about her cousin, whom the fan dubbed as “goldfish”.
 It is a slow piece and very melancholy.
 Which fits, “Secret” doesn’t pertain to hidden menace or a surprise.
 But, more of a hidden pain.
 Quiet under the surface, but still there.